Research and Campaigns

 All our campaigns are based on the experiences of the people who seek our help.
 We make a record of every issue brought to us and we analyse those records for evidence about the problems that are affecting many people or causing the most detriment.
 We choose issues to investigate in more depth; identify the changes that need to be made to reduce or eliminate local people’s problems; and lobby for changes in policies and practices to bring this about.

-Our current focus is on the many problems caused by the high cost of housing in St Albans district, in particular for people living in private rented accommodation.
-We are also collecting evidence on the use of food banks and on redundancy processes.
+Our current focus is on the effect of large increases in the cost of living on local people.
+We are also researching issues related to housing and health inequalities and collecting evidence on the use of food banks and on redundancy processes.

 We hope these campaigns will contribute to change that will improve the lives of those who access our advice services, and also of a broader group of people across the district.